compneurobilbao/ageml/docs/CONTRIBUTING.md

 ## Prepare and set up the package

+Poetry is our environment manager and build system.
 To install the required packages for creating the environment with poetry.

-NOTE: If you are using Mac OS, make sure you are installing pip correctly, either by installing python3 via homebrew, or other tested methods.
+__NOTE__: If you are using Mac OS, make sure you are installing pip correctly, either by installing python3 via homebrew, or other tested methods.
 `pip install poetry nox nox-poetry`

 If you want the virtual environment of the project to be located in the project root, run this line (make sure you have poetry installed running `poetry --version`):
-`poetry config virtualenvs.in-project true` (makes sense)
+`poetry config virtualenvs.in-project true`

 Poetry will provide to install in the virtual environment (in developer mode) when running_ `poetry install`.
 A _pyproject.toml_ file is provided for creating the environment using poetry.

+Refer to the [poetry documentation](https://python-poetry.org/docs/) for more information.

 ### Activate the environment